waheedahmed55/mfTest/README.md

 ```

-- CsvParser.java
+- CsvParser.java -
 - JsonParser.java

 # How to Setup & Run the project:-

-Run the App From Commandline:
+Run the App From Command line:

 - Git clone the project
 - Install java and maven on your PC